 Valid for userApplication objects.
-Specifies the script to be forked as the first action during Online or Standby processing.
+Specifies the script to be run before the start of Online or Standby processing.

 - The argument specified during registration of script will be specified as it is during execution of script. - If the script returns with an exit code zero, the Online or Standby processing will be started.
 If the script returns with an exit code value other than zero, the message indicating script failure will be recorded in switchlog file and the Online or Standby processing will not be started.